Adaptive time delay based control of non-collocated oscillatory systems: Observer-based state-feedback

 \subsection{Theoretical framework}

-The system dynamics \eqref{eq:5}, after compensating for the known disturbances $D$ by feedforwarding, can be arbitrary shaped by a state feedback $-Kx$, provided the control gain $K \in \mathbb{R}^{4 \times 1}$ is designed appropriately.
-That means the new system matrix $A^* = A-BK$ of the state feedback closed loop system must be Hurwitz.
-Furthermore, $A^*$ should admit for the real eigenvalues only, in order to compensate for parasitic output oscillations.
-Note that below we will consider the state-feedback control part only, i.e. without any pre-filter, correspondingly forward gain applied to the reference value $r$.
-This is justified since our main focus in this section is put on the stability and compensation of output oscillations, and not on the reference tracking.
+The system dynamics \eqref{eq:5}, after compensating in feedforwarding for the known disturbances $D$, can be arbitrary shaped by the state feedback $-Kx$, provided the control gains $K \in \mathbb{R}^{4 \times 1}$ are designed appropriately.
+That means the new system matrix $A^* = A-BK$ of the state feedback closed-loop system must be Hurwitz, cf. e.g. \cite{antsaklis2007}.
+Furthermore, $A^*$ should admit for the real eigenvalues only, in order to compensate for undesired output oscillations.
+Note that below, we will consider the state-feedback control part only, i.e. without any pre-filter, correspondingly forward gain applied to the reference value $r$.
+This is justified since our main focus (in this section) is on stability and compensation of the oscillations, and not on an accurate reference tracking.

-Since $y(t)$ is the only available system measurement, a natural way to keep usage of the state-feedback control is to design an asymptotic state observer \cite{luenberger1971}, also well known as Luenberger observer.
-The system \eqref{eq:5} proves to be fully observable so that an observation gain $Q \in \mathbb{R}^{4 \times 1}$ can be determined so that to provide estimate $\tilde{x}$ of the state vector.
+Since $y(t)$ is the only available system measurement, a natural way to keep usage of the state-feedback control is to design an asymptotic state observer \cite{luenberger1971}, also well known as Luenberger (or Luenberger type) observer.
+The system \eqref{eq:5} proves to be fully observable, see e.g. \cite{antsaklis2007,franklin2020}, so that an observation gain $Q \in \mathbb{R}^{4 \times 1}$ can be determined so as to provide estimate $\tilde{x}$ of the state vector.

-The corresponding block diagram of a state-feedback control with observer is shown in Fig. \ref{fig:4}.
+The corresponding block diagram of a state-feedback control with an observer is then shown in Fig. \ref{fig:4}.
 Recall that for an asymptotically stable observation error $e(t) = x(t)-\tilde{x}(t)$, i.e. for

 the system matrix of the observation error dynamics